openXC7/xc7k325t-blinky-nextpnr/README.md

 # Full Open Source Blinky on XC7K325T using yosys+nextpnr-xilinx

+*NOTE*: This repository is now somewhat obsolete:

+Since the creation of the [toolchain installer](https://github.com/kintex-chatter/toolchain-installer), the `Makefile` used here will not work probably with the snap-packaged toolchain, because the `Makefile` here builds and installs its own toolchain instead in different directories.

+For examples of `Makefile`s using the packaged toolchain, see [demo-projects](https://github.com/kintex-chatter/demo-projects)

 ## Blinky on QMTech XC7K325T Core Board (xc7k325tffg676-1)
 ![qmtech_blinky](https://user-images.githubusercontent.com/89043237/152394699-52cf5a22-5fd6-45b6-b9a2-3d2ca89d1fd0.gif)
 - For guide to reproduce see list below